-> Panning onto a stereo bus:
+Panning onto a stereo bus:

-Check that the PAGE button is off.
 Use the L-R rotary control to adjust the left/right pan position.
 (Or left/right balance if panning from a stereo channel).

-> Panning onto a surround bus:
+Panning onto a surround bus:

 - 1. Use the L-R control to adjust the left/centre/right pan position. - 2.
 Use the B-F control to adjust the Back to Front pan position. - 3.
 Use the LFE control to adjust the level to the Low Frequency Effect channel the LFE level can be set from -128dB to +15dB.